sanjay-namdeo/notes/java/polymorphism.md

-## Polymorphism
+# Polymorphism

 An ability to exist in multiple forms.
 It allows to perform a single operation in different ways.

-### Compile-time
+## Compile-time
-Also known as static binding.
-Achieved by function overloading and operator overloading.
+Also known as `Static binding`.
+Achieved by `function overloading and operator overloading`.
 Java doesn't support operator overloading.

 ```java